Table of Contents

 The Ethereum Name Service (ENS) lets users select distinctive domain names for their wallet addresses.
-Using a computer to comprehend this domain is the key to this technique.
+The key to this technique is using a computer to comprehend this domain.

 Ethereum Name Service (ENS) has the potential to be the deciding factor in Web3 communication.
-We’ll provide an overview of the Ethereum Name Service in this blog.
+In this blog, we’ll provide an overview of the Ethereum Name Service.

 What is Ethereum Name Service (ENS)?